mthnglac/parasut-cli/docs/usage.rst

     Also, if you want to login to npm without entering username and password, you are lucky because parasut-cli has a flag for this: ``--auto-login``.
-    But first, you have to install the 3rd package below.
+    But first, you have to install this package below.

     .. code-block:: console